ucsc/pantheon-workflow/README.md

 - [Terminus](https://pantheon.io/docs/terminus/install/) (Recommended)
 - [wp-sync-db](https://github.com/wp-sync-db/wp-sync-db)

-## Two Local development sites, bash scripts, rsync and a text file
+## The workaround

 _note:_ _as primarily a WordPress developer, the following examples are based on WordPress; however, the same principles apply to Drupal development_

 The workaround for Pantheon's strict `Git` repo policy is to create _two_ sites on your local development machine.
 One site is simply a clone of your Pantheon `DEV` site, with its strict Git policy.

 The second local install is for developing your theme or plugins, which can be committed, pushed to and pulled from their own respective `Git` repos.
-It is important that you have two **complete** WP installs -- WordPress Core, database, etc. -- The reason for this will be explained later.
+It is important that you have two **complete** WP installs -- WordPress Core, database, etc. -- the reason for this will be explained later.
 The scripts included in this repo are used to keep everything in sync.

-### Scripts
+## The scripts

 The scripts in this repository are [bash](https://ryanstutorials.net/bash-scripting-tutorial/bash-script.php) scripts.